 Guide to Yosemite Elopement

-If you have been to Yosemite you KNOW why you want to elope here, if you haven’t you probably have seen some amazing pictures that make you slightly jealous.
+Are you thinking of Yosemite elopement or a wedding?
+Well, if you have been to Yosemite you KNOW why you want to elope here, if you haven’t you probably have seen some amazing pictures that make you slightly jealous.
 Yosemite is one of the most iconic National Parks in the USA.
 It’s located in California’s Sierra Nevada Mountains about 6h from Los Angeles and 4h from Sacramento.

 The Park covers an area of 747,956 acres, and almost all of the park is considered a wilderness.
 Nature enthusiasts' big playground especially if you like hiking.